-Director Zack Snyder next went onto make the hit big screen adaptation of 300 (2007) based on Frank Miller’s graphic novel about the Greek wars; the adaptation of Alan Moore’s classic superhero graphic novel Watchmen (2009); the animated owl fantasy Legend of the Guardians: The Owls of Ga’Hoole (2010); Sucker Punch (2011) about a young girl’s imagined alternate reality; and the Superman reboot Man of Steel (2013) and its follow-up, the DC crossovers Batman V Superman: Dawn of Justice (2016) and Justice League (2017), as well as wrote/produced 300: Rise of an Empire (2014) and produced Suicide Squad (2016), Wonder Woman (2017), Aquaman (2018) and Wonder Woman 1984/WW84 (2020).
+Director Zack Snyder next went onto make the hit big screen adaptation of 300 (2007) based on Frank Miller’s graphic novel about the Greek wars; the adaptation of Alan Moore’s classic superhero graphic novel Watchmen (2009); the animated owl fantasy Legend of the Guardians: The Owls of Ga’Hoole (2010); Sucker Punch (2011) about a young girl’s imagined alternate reality; and the Superman reboot Man of Steel (2013) and its follow-up, the DC crossovers Batman V Superman: Dawn of Justice (2016) and Justice League (2017) and his extended cut of the latter with Zack Snyder’s Justice League (2021).
+He also wrote/produced 300: Rise of an Empire (2014) and produced Suicide Squad (2016), Wonder Woman (2017), Aquaman (2018) and Wonder Woman 1984/WW84 (2020).
 Screenwriter James Gunn had previously written Troma’s Tromeo & Juliet (1996), as well as Scooby-Doo (2002), Scooby Doo 2: Monsters Unleashed (2004) and The Belko Experiment (2016).
 Gunn made his directorial debut with the horror homage Slither (2006), followed by Super (2010) about a man who believes he is a superhero and the Marvel Comics title Guardians of the Galaxy (2014) and its sequel Guardians of the Galaxy: Vol. 2 (2017).

 (Nominee for Best Makeup Effects at this site’s Best of 2004 Awards).